raji1977/Ridge_and_Lasso_regression/README.md

-# Ridge_and_Lasso_regression
-Python implementation of Ridge and Lasso regression models to analyze and regularize data.
-Includes visualization and error evaluation metrics.
+# Ridge and Lasso Regression

+This notebook applies Ridge and Lasso Regression on a regression dataset.
+Regularization effects are visualized and performance metrics are compared.

+## Tools & Libraries
+- Python (Google Colab)
+- scikit-learn
+- matplotlib
+- pandas, numpy